-Current tax is the expected corporation tax payable on the taxable income for the reporting year, using tax for the year ended 31 December 2022 (data are in THUF unless otherwise indicated)

-rates enacted at the reporting date, and any adjustment to tax payable in respect of previous years.
+Current tax is the expected corporation tax payable on the taxable income for the reporting year, using tax rates enacted at the reporting date, and any adjustment to tax payable in respect of previous years.

 Deferred tax is recognized using the balance sheet method, providing for temporary differences between the carrying amounts of assets and liabilities for financial reporting purposes and the amounts used for taxation purposes.
 Deferred tax is measured at the tax rates that are expected to be applied to the temporary differences when they reverse based on the laws that have been enacted or substantively enacted by the reporting date.